-- Pay for Performance: Compensation should be tied to the achievement of financial targets and operating and strategic goals. - Equity Ownership: A significant part of our compensation program is in the form of equity-based awards.
-These awards serve to align the interests of our executive officers with those of our shareholders, encourage long-term retention and incentivize long-term value creation.

-• Individual Performance: Compensation should take into account and reward individual performance and contributions to our success.
+- Pay-for-Performance: Compensation should be tied to the achievement of financial targets and operating and strategic goals. - Equity Ownership: A significant part of our compensation program is in the form of equity-based awards.
+These awards serve to align the interests of our executive officers with those of our shareholders, encourage long-term retention and incentivize long-term value creation. - Individual Performance: Compensation should take into account and reward individual performance and contributions to our success.

 Role of the Compensation Committee and our Chief Executive Officer.
 The Compensation Committee oversees our executive compensation program and is responsible for approving the compensation paid to, and the agreements entered into with, our executive officers, including our named executive officers.
-The Compensation Committee determines the salary, annual cash incentive compensation and equity compensation of our executive officers, including our named executive officers.
-The Compensation Committee applies the same general principles to the compensation-related decisions it makes for all of our named executive officers, regardless of position.
+The Compensation Committee determines the salary, annual cash incentive compensation and equity compensation of our executive officers, including our named executive applies the same general principles to the compensation-related decisions it makes for all of our named executive officers, regardless of position.

 Our Chief Executive Officer provides recommendations to the Compensation Committee with respect to compensation-related decisions for our other executive officers, including salary adjustments, target annual cash bonus awards and equity awards, and also provides an assessment of each officer's individual performance.
-The Compensation Committee considers these recommendations as one factor when making decisions regarding the compensation of these named executive officers; however, the Compensation Committee is ultimately responsible for approving named executive officer compensation.
-With respect to our Chief Executive Officer, the Compensation Committee annually reviews and approves the corporate and individual goals relevant to compensation, evaluates performance in light of those goals, and determines and approves compensation based on this evaluation.
+The Compensation Committee considers these recommendations as one factor when making decisions regarding the compensation of these named executive officers; however, the Compensation Committee is ultimately responsible